 The long, winding road to surfing paradise

-Editors Note: This is a report from Bob's Surf trip from last year.
+Editors Note: This is a re-published report from Bob's Surf trip from the past.
 Bob works in Gainesville, enjoys Central American surfing adventures, plays in a local band, and is a BIG GLOB fan!

 I was meeting up with 2 friends from Cocoa Beach I knew from way, way back in the day.
 Our destination was a surfing vacation in the Popoyo area, just north of San Juan Del Sur, on the Pacific coast of Nicaragua.